 Honorable Paul M. McDonald

-Mayor Paul M. McDonald will be serving his seventh term as Mayor of Agana Heights, the village where he was born and reared.
+Mayor Paul M. McDonald will be serving his eighth term as Mayor of Agana Heights, the village where he was born and raised.
 Paul M. McDonald will lead his prized village for the next four years.
-The fifth of twelve children of tCharles H. and Lucia Garcia McDonald, Paul is married to the former Elaine M. Zanoni, the daughter of tLeo P. and tLourdes Gogue Ceraos of Agana Heights.
-Paul and Elaine are the proud parents to a son, Eugene (Nikole Lynn Benavente), and two daughters, Yvette and Stacy (married to Christopher Flores), four granddaughters, Keandra, Teah, Gabriella and Gia, and two grandsons, Aidan and Kole.
+The fifth of twelve children of †Charles H. and Lucia Garcia McDonald, Paul is married to the former Elaine M. Zanoni, the daughter of †Leo P. and †Lourdes Gogue Ceraos of Agana Heights.
+Paul and Elaine are the proud parents to a son, Eugene (fiancé to Nikole Benavente) and two daughters, Yvette and Stacy (married to Christopher Flores).
+Together they are also the proud grandparents of four granddaughters, Keandra, Teah, Gabriella and Gia, and two grandsons, Aidan and Kole.

-Since 1993, Paul has dedicated himself to the people of Agana Heights.
-He is no stranger to public service, having served as President and Vice President of the Agana Heights Elementary School PTO, the Agana Heights Blues Association as President, as the 1st and 2nd Guam Youth Congress Representative for Agana Heights, and was manager and coach for various Agana Heights baseball teams.
+Since 1993, Mayor McDonald has dedicated himself to the people of Agana Heights and is no stranger to public service, having served as President and Vice President of the Agana Heights Elementary School PTO, the Agana Heights Blues Association President, was the 1st and 2nd Guam Youth Congress Representative for Agana Heights, and was manager and coach for various Agana Heights baseball teams.
 Paul also served as a board member of the Guam Visitors Bureau and served over ten years as a board member with the Guam Shipyard.
-He is serving his eleventh year as President of the Association of Pacific Island Local Governments (APILG) and served nine terms as President of the Mayors’ Council of Guam (MCOG).
+He is serving his nineteenth year as President of the Association of Pacific Island Local Governments (APILG) and served nine terms as President of the Mayors’ Council of Guam (MCOG).
 A graduate of the U.S. Navy Apprenticeship School, Paul rose to the position of Planner and Estimator of SRF as well as President of the American Federation of Government Employees (Local 1689).
 He was the youngest union president nation-wide.
 As union president, he was instrumental in seeking compensation for asbestos related incidents.

-As the six term Mayor of Agana Heights, Paul takes his job at heart, providing the residents with a myriad of services and activities for all ages.
-He organized sports leagues for both softball and basketball, and the Boy Scouts and Girl Scouts of America in Agana Heights; he established the FUN IN THE SUN SUMMER PROGRAM, the Agana Heights AFTERSCHOOL HOURS program, and the SUMMER YOUTH EMPLOYMENT and the YOUTHS FOR HIRE programs.
-He promoted the Guam Community College NEIGHBORHOOD GED PROGRAM, the Agana Heights GRAFFITI ADOPTION PROGRAM, the NEIGHBORHOOD CRIME WATCH program and formation of the largest (91 teams) and longest (24 years) existing SOFTBALL LEAGUE ever.
+As the eighth term Mayor of Agana Heights, Paul McDonald takes his job at heart, providing the residents with a myriad of services and activities for all ages.
+He organized sports leagues for both softball and basketball, and the Boy Scouts and Girl Scouts of America in Agana Heights; he established the “Fun In The Sun” Summer Program, the Agana Heights “Afterschool Hours” Program, the Summer Youth Employment, and the “Youths For Hire” Program.
+He promoted the Guam Community College Neighborhood GED Program, the Agana Heights “Graffiti Adoption” Program, the Neighborhood Crime Watch Program and the formation of the biggest (91 teams) and longest (27 years) existing Softball League ever.

 • Village Flower: Bougainvillea or Puti Tai Nobio